Analytics, aggregate measurements, and KPI modeling

 Aggregate measurements and aggregate dimensions

 An aggregate measurement is a model that contains a collection of measures together with their corresponding dimensions.
 Measures are aggregate numbers, such as Total Sales or Number of Orders.
 Dimensions are slicers, such as Product, Vendor, or Customer, that help you analyze the measure.
 For example, the measure of Total Sales isn't useful unless it can be sliced by Product, Region, and Customer.
 Aggregate measurements are the evolution of AX 2012 analysis cubes.
 Whereas a cube was based on a multidimensional online analytical processing (OLAP) technology, an aggregate measurement abstracts the underlying technology.
 Therefore, you no longer have to know a lot about the underlying implementation technology.
 Additionally, the underlying technology infrastructure can take advantage of improvements in in-memory real-time technology without requiring the developer to rewrite the program.
 Aggregate dimensions are shared across an implementation.
 Aggregate measurements associate themselves with relevant aggregate dimensions.
 For example, Total Sales can be associated with Customer, Product, and Sales Region dimensions.
 However, Total Sales can't be associated with Vendor and Warehouse dimensions.
 Aggregate dimensions and aggregate measurements are modeled by using Visual Studio tools.
-The Upgrade tool lets customers and partners migrate existing Dynamics AX 2012 cubes to Finance and Operations.
+The Upgrade tool lets customers and partners migrate existing Dynamics AX 2012 cubes to newer versions of the product.

 Aggregate data entities